brisbanemakerspace/bms-wiki/bylaws/fees.md

 * Up to 10 visits per month

 ### Maker Plus
+Fee (working member): $0/mth
 Fee (concession): $39/mth
 Fee: $59/mth

 * Limited commercial use (see our [Fair Use Policy](/policies/fair-use))
   * This includes making and selling small volumes of things for markets, etsy, etc.
 * Up to 10 visits per month

+#### Working Members
+Working Members are entitled to free membership of the Maker Plus plan.
+To be eligible a member must:
+* be eligible for our concession discount above; and
+* be unable to afford any of our paid membership plans without going into financial stress; and
+* sign a volunteer agreement and meet the requirements of it every month.
+  * we expect you to volunteer around 4 hours of your time each month but there is no fixed requirement.

+If a member stops meeting the requirements of their volunteer agreement for two consecutive months without a reasonable excuse (such as holiday or illness), their membership will be terminated or they can choose to move to a paid plan.
+The total number of Working Members is capped at 5% of the total number of active members (rounded up).

+If a member wants to become a Working Member, they can apply by [emailing the committee](mailto:committee@brisbanemaker.space) directly.
+The commitee has absolute discretion on whether to approve an application or not, but members have a right of appeal at a General Meeting.

 ### Coworker Lite
 Fee: $149/mth